Paul Ruff: Resistance work

-Also facilitating communication between the different groups between them, his action will contribute to ensuring the effectiveness of the "putsch", so named subsequently, during Operation Torch, and its rapid success with the Allied takeover, with very little casualties and fighting in Algiers, compared to other landing sites in Morocco in Casablanca, Safi and Port Lyautey, in Algeria in Oran, where the actions of the resistance fighters had been thwarted.
+Facilitating communication between the different groups between them, his action contributed to ensuring the effectiveness of the "putsch", so named subsequently, during Operation Torch, and its rapid success with the Allied takeover, with very little casualties and fighting in Algiers, compared to other landing sites in Morocco in Casablanca, Safi and Port Lyautey, in Algeria in Oran, where the actions of the resistance fighters had been thwarted.

-They will hold the Belcourt telephone exchange building despite the arrival of armored cars, until 12:15 p.m. on 8 November.
+They held the Belcourt telephone exchange building despite the arrival of armored cars, until 12:15 p.m. on 8 November.
 The Mogador telephone exchange was already taken over and in operation.
-Picking up on order and in order, they leave one after the other, without arousing attention through a service door, taking only their personal weapons, leaving the dynamite and rifles in place, while the American troops of General Ryder are already in Algiers.
+Picking up on order and in order, they left unnoticed one after the other through a service door, taking only their personal weapons and leaving the dynamite and rifles in place, while the American troops of General Ryder were already in Algiers.

-There will therefore have been fewer than 400 of them, Jews for the most part, young and more or less well armed, in the various groups that met the day before of 8 November 1942, to take action in this insurrection plotted to temporarily neutralize the Vichy response from Algiers, a decisive aid to the rapid success of the Anglo-American landing in North Africa, in accordance with the secret agreements made with Cherchell, who will succeed beyond their expectations, and who will be qualified later as the "bisector of the war", or by Churchill, as "the end of the beginning".
-The success of the action of the resistance fighters ensuring the rapid victory of the Allied landings in North Africa against the civil and military powers in Algiers, then opens for these supporters of a rallying to De Gaulle, contrary to their expectations, a period of proscription, imprisonment and exclusion, because although under the tutelage of the Americans, the French High Commission in Africa, the new French civil and military power in place in Algiers directed by Darlan, maintains in its functions the greater part of the Vichy administration, of its leaders and their ideology.
+Thoughsthere were for the most part, young and more or less well armed, in the various groups that met the day before of 8 November 1942, to take action in this insurrection plotted to temporarily neutralize the Vichy response from Algiers, a decisive aid to the rapid success of the Anglo-American landing in North Africa, in accordance with the secret agreements made with Cherchell, who will succeed beyond their exwould tions, and who will be qualified later as thouldbisector of the war", or by Churchill, as "the end of the beginning".
+The success of the action of the resistance fighters ensuring the rapid victory of the Allied landings in North Africa against the civil and military powers in Algiers, then opens for these supporters of a ed llying to De Gaulle, contrary to their expectations, a period of proscription, imprisonment and exclusion.
+Although under the control of the Americans, the French High Commission in Africa, the new French civil and military power in place in Algiers directed by Darlan, maintained in its functions the greater part of the Vichy administration, of its leaders and their ideology.